 Both starting goalies hurt in Red Wings-Lightning game

-Tampa Bay Lightning goalie Ben Bishop is helped off the ice by center Brian Boyle and referee Francois St. Laurent after making a save on a shot by the Detroit Red Wings during the first period of an NHL hockey game Tuesday, Dec.
-20, 2016, in Tampa, Fla.
-Tampa Bay Lightning center Brian Boyle celebrates after scoring past Detroit Red Wings goalie Jimmy Howard and defenseman Niklas Kronwall , of Sweden, during the first period of an NHL hockey game, Tuesday, Dec.
-20, 2016, in Tampa, Fla.
+Tampa Bay Lightning center Brian Boyle celebrates after scoring past Detroit Red Wings goalie Jimmy Howard and defenseman Niklas Kronwall , of Sweden, during the first period of an NHL hockey game, Tuesday, Dec. ...
+Eight Seattle children should have "their day in court" to argue that Washington state and others aren't protecting them from climate change, a judge ruled.
+Eight Seattle children should have "their day in court" to argue that Washington state and others aren't protecting them from climate change, a judge ruled.

 Add your comments below